BlackSnufkin/Rusty-Playground/README.md

 # Whoami_alt :pushpin:
   - Alternatives to the command whoami by leveraging uncommon winapi (this is not presnt on [WhoIsWho](https://github.com/MzHmO/WhoIsWho) and on [WhoamiAlternatives](https://twitter.com/vxunderground/status/1720265558501794288))
 ---
+# Whoami_alt2 :pushpin:
+  - Alternatives to the command whoami by leveraging uncommon winapi (this is not presnt on [WhoIsWho](https://github.com/MzHmO/WhoIsWho) and on [WhoamiAlternatives](https://twitter.com/vxunderground/status/1720265558501794288))
+---
 # Wifi-Dump :pushpin:
   - Dump Wifi Password with winapi